topkecleon/telegram-bot-bash/doc/4_expert.md

 ##### Character classes

 In ASCII times it was clear `[:lower:]` and `[a-z]` means ONLY the lowercase letters `[abcd...xyz]`.
-With introdution of locales character classes and ranges contains every character fitting the class definition.
+With introdution of localesi, character classes and ranges contains all charatcers fitting the class definition.

-This means for UTF-8 locales `[:lower:]` and `[a-z]` contains ALL lowercase letters, e.g. `á ø ü` also, see [Unicode Latin lowercase letters](https://www.fileformat.info/info/unicode/category/Ll/list.htm)
+This means with a Latin UTF-8 locale `[:lower:]` and `[a-z]` contains also e.g. `á ø ü` etc, see [Unicode Latin lowercase letters](https://www.fileformat.info/info/unicode/category/Ll/list.htm)

 If that's ok for your script your'e fine, but many scripts rely on the idea of ASCII ranges and may produce undesired results.